Iphex/DPMBot/README.md

 I used Python 3.7.3, but every Python 3.x Version should work (probably)

-You will need the libaries Discord.py and mcstatus
-You can add both libaries with pip install discord and pip install mcstatus Caution > mcstatus is abandoned.
+You will need the libaries Discord.py and mcstatus [requirements.txt] You can add both libaries with pip install discord and pip install mcstatus Caution > mcstatus is abandoned.
 That means that there are a few bugs here and there